portworx/px-docs/scheduler/kubernetes/set-cluster-wide-secret.md

 #### Step 1: Create cluster wide secret key
 A cluster wide secret key is a common key that points to a secret value/passphrase which can be used to encrypt all your volumes.

-Below are the 2 options for creating the cluster wide secret key:

-##### Option 1: Kubernetes Secrets
 Create a cluster wide secret in Kubernetes, if not already created:
 ```bash
 $ kubectl -n portworx create secret generic px-vol-encryption \